top of page

 The island was called Elefante when the Portuguese came to colonise the area during the 16th century CE.
 They found four elephant statues on the island and hence the name.
 These elephant statues have been damaged but was restored in the 1900s CE and are now placed in Jijamata Udyaan (जिजामाता उद्यान), the zoo in Mumbai.

-Locally the island is known as घारापुरी (Gharapuri), meaning city of caves in Hindi and Marathi.
+Locally the island is known as 'घारापुरी (Gharapuri)', meaning 'city of caves' in Hindi and Marathi.

 See

-Elephanta Island site map (from internet)
+Elephanta Island site map

 There is one straight path up the little hill from the ferry pier, passing by two main areas: the Cannon Hill (तोप पहाड़ी, top pahādee) and the Stupa Hill (स्तूप पहाड़ी, stup pahādee).
 There is a cartoonish train ride from the ferry pier leading to Cave 1.